harikrishnan-kp/Learn-C/preprocessor.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/Preprocessor.png" height="300" width="200">

-A Preprocessor mainly performs three tasks on the HLL code :
+A Preprocessor mainly performs three tasks on the high level language (HLL) code :

 - **Removing comments** : It removes all the comments.
 A comment is written only for the humans to understand the code.
 So, it is obvious that they are of no use to a machine.
 So, preprocessor removes all of them as they are not required in the execution and won’t be executed as well.
 This file is saved with a ‘.i’ extension (prog.i) which will be input to the compiler.
 - **File inclusion** : Including all the files from library that our program needs.
 In HLL we write #include which is a directive for the preprocessor that tells it to include the contents of the library file specified.
 For example, #include will tell the preprocessor to include all the contents in the library file stdio.h.